History and Stats

 What’s your favorite animal from the White Sands?
 Was the sunset or the sunrise more impressive?
 Did we miss the real sweet spot for dune-sledding?
 Did we miss anything?

-Read more about our experience at White Sands National Monument here.
+Read more about our experience at the White Sands National Monument here.